 You can see the beautiful waterfalls from the “Mirador” (viewpoint).
 A man-made terrace created by the most suggestive point of the river from where you can watch massive and powerful waterfalls.

-If you have time you can take some tours such as jumping from one natural pool to another, following the stream of the heavy waters and a boat tour upstream from the riverside towards to fall to take you as close as possible.
+If you have time you can take some tours such as jumping from one natural pool to another, following the stream of the heavy waters, and a boat tour upstream from the riverside towards to fall to take you as close as possible.
 There was a guy offering them from there.

-Unfortunately we didn’t have time as we wanted to see them all and move on to the next destination.
+Unfortunately, we didn’t have time as we wanted to see them all and move on to the next destination.

 The tours were not expensive at all.
 300 pesos for the jumping one and 200 for the boat ride, per person of course.

 Right by the “Mirador” there is a restaurant which is open to the public only for lunch and dinner, from after 2 pm.
-It belongs to the nearby luxury hotel, which is actually a great option if you wish to travel easy and comfy.
+It belongs to the nearby luxury hotel, which is actually a great option if you wish to travel easily and comfy.

 The hotel is called Huasteca Secreta a sort of Glamping and luxury room right by the river below Salto del Meco.